chrysaliswoon/httpserver-assessment/README.md

 - [] If any of the above conditions fail, print the failure reason on the console, stop the server and exit the program with System.exit(1).

-### Task 5
+### Task 5 - Completed

 - [X] Create a thread pool with 3 threads
 - [X] Server will listen on the specified port
 - [X] Server will accept incoming connections from the browser
-- [] When new connection is established, this connection should be handled by a thread from the threadpool.
+- [X] When new connection is established, this connection should be handled by a thread from the threadpool.
-- [] Main control thread (server) should go back to waiting for new incoming connections
+- [X] Main control thread (server) should go back to waiting for new incoming connections

 ### Task 6